naixatwork/rick-and-morty/README.md

   - unit tests for low level code

 ### Features:
-- [ ] Each page shows a header that says “Hello, Guest” Show a list of characters
+- [x] Each page shows a header that says “Hello, Guest”
 - [ ] Show a list of characters
 - [ ] Show a list of locations
 - [ ] For lists show a simple pagination, and filters by name (name and gender